Professional opportunities in Audit & Assurance has been saved

 Why did you choose Deloitte?

-Six years ago, I joined Deloitte as an experienced hire from a much smaller, one-office company in Leeds.
+I joined Deloitte as an experienced hire from a much smaller, one-office company in Leeds.
 As my husband is in the RAF and can get posted to different places, I wanted a career with scope.
 So, a big four firm.
 I had interviews with three of them, but preferred Deloitte because of the people I met during the interview process.
 We have the best reputation for technical expertise, and are known for rewarding and looking after our people.
 That’s certainly proved the case for me.
 Since joining I have had some fantastic opportunities and I’ve been lucky enough to travel to America, Greece, Croatia, Abu Dhabi, Belgium, Germany and many more places.
+Obviously, this was before the Covid pandemic happened, but I hope we will eventually travel again, as part of our jobs – if not as much.
+In the meantime, we’re all staying well-connected virtually instead.

 One of the best things about Deloitte is the freedom to pursue the career you choose thanks to the wealth of opportunities available.
 I was able to specialise in the travel industry from very early on, as an Assistant Manager.
-And I’ve been able to talk openly to management about my progression and how to get to where I want to be.
-The industry lead, Alistair Pritchard, is fully supportive of my aspirations to become a Director.
+And I’ve always been able to talk openly to management about my progression and how to get to where I want to be.
+They were fully supportive of my aspirations to become a Director, which I have now achieved.
 Something Deloitte does really well is working collaboratively, with lots of other people across different specialisms, so we’re known and respected beyond our own teams.
 I was promoted within 13 months of joining the firm, and again less than a year after returning to work after maternity leave.

 How do you work flexibly?